 5. Freydis Eiríksdóttir

 Along with her brother, she was one of the first Europeans to visit North America at the start of the 11th century.
-She was said to be fearsome and have a terrible temper that petrified the Native Americans.

 6. Gunnar Hamundarson

 Gunnar was a 10th-century Icelandic Viking warrior who was said to be capable of jumping his own body height while wearing full armor.
 He was also described as one of the most famous Viking warriors and as being the most beautiful man in the world.